-Managing the Project Document
+Managing Project Documents

 The importance of an effective document management strategy for project success

-This paper looks at the power behind an effective document management strategy for project managers and its pragmatic impact on improving visibility of the project status to better respond to the inevitable changes that occur naturally from day to day work.
+This paper looks at the power behind an effective document management strategy for project managers and its pragmatic impact on improving visibility of the project status to better respond to the inevitable changes that occur naturally from day-to-day work.

 Definition of the Project Document